 - The Residential Surcharge for domestic UPS® Ground Service, UPS® Standard to/from Canada

-and UPS® Standard to/from Mexico shipments will increase $0.35.
+and UPS® Standard to/from Mexico shipments will increase by $0.35.

 - Residential Surcharge for domestic UPS Air Services and UPS International Air Services will

-- The Residential Surcharge for UPS Hundredweight Service® shipping will increase $2.65 per
+- The Residential Surcharge for UPS Hundredweight Service® shipping will increase by $2.65 per

-- The Address Correction charge will increase $0.50.
+- The Address Correction charge will increase by $0.50.
 The per-shipment maximum will increase

 While shippers may have contracts with specific caps on their GRIs or various other charges they still need to understand the impact of these changes on their business.
 That is where Data2Logistics comes in.
 We analyze your shipments and can help you to determine the financial impact of the increases that will be applied to your business.
 We can also identify actions that you can take to mitigate these price increases.
 To learn more contact Harold B. Friedman at [email protected], or 609 577 3756.
 We are here to support you!